Kad3n13/C458/README2.md

 - **Chill**, refrigerate, and freeze foods properly.
 If perishable food is left out for more than two hours, **throw it out**.

+## Take a Moment to Reflect

+Take a moment to think about what you have learned in this module:

+- Federally funded school programs promote healthy children through nutritious meals, resources, and training.
+  - The **National School Lunch Program (NSLP)** and **School Breakfast Program (SBP)** provide nutritionally balanced, low-cost or no-cost meals to children each school day.
+  - **Team Nutrition** and **CDC Healthy Schools** support NSLP and SBP through training, resources, and wellness policies.

+- Use the **four steps** to prevent foodborne illness: **clean, separate, cook, and chill**.

+# Food Safety Quiz

+---

+## Question 1 of 3

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which federally funded program provides nutritious low-cost and no-cost meals to children each day?**

+- School Food Service Program
+- National School Lunch Program
+- CDC Healthy Schools Program
+- School Team Nutrition Program

+---

+## Question 2 of 3

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Adherence to which food safety guideline reduces the risk of spreading bacteria among foods by cross-contamination?**

+- Separate vegetables and fruits in the refrigerator.
+- Use different cutting boards for produce and raw meat.
+- Cook meat and vegetables separately.
+- Cook meat to an internal temperature of 120°F.

+---

+## Question 3 of 3

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which guideline is the most effective hand-washing practice to prevent the spread of bacteria?**

+- Wash your hands before and after eating.
+- Use hand sanitizers instead of washing your hands.
+- Wash your hands in hot, soapy water for 10 seconds.
+- Clean the sink with a paper towel after washing your hands.

+---